 Please note the words that the same government has said earlier in 2013 – “….women are acquiring property by their own skill.”

-The misuse of Dowry laws have already become a concern for many.
+The misuse of Dowry laws has already become a concern for many.
 Statistics show that more women undergo harassment in each dowry case rather than they get relief.
-Under these circumstances introduction of one more gender biased provision is only making Indian men more insecure and creating a deeper gender divide in the Indian society.
+Under these circumstances, introduction of one more gender biased provision is only making Indian men more insecure and creating a deeper gender divide in the Indian society.